Can You Find The Defibrillator At Work? Half Of People Say No

 The low numbers surprised Dr. Michael Kurz, an associate professor of emergency medicine at the University of Alabama-Birmingham and an American Heart Association spokesperson.

 "This is a relatively simple intervention, the provision of CPR training and providing an AED," Kurz says.
-"A relatively simple intervention that has a rather significant return on investment, both in lives saved and frankly on the impact on your employees."
+"A relatively simple intervention that has a rather significant return on investment, both in lives saved and, frankly, on the impact on your employees."

 "For every minute that you're in cardiac arrest, you're pulseless, your [chance of ] survival drops by 10 percent," Kurz says.